shubh9718/DataSciencePython/Regression/MultipleLinearRegression/Readme.md

 3) Forward Selection.
 4) Bidirectional Elimination(Select SL to enter and SL to stay in model->new variables must have p<SLEnter to entere model->Perform all steps of backward elimination(old variables must have p<SLStay to stay->go to step 2->No new variables can enter and no old can exit->Finish)
 5) Score Comparison

+Note: Backward elimination can be easily implemented with statsmodels library